robfletcher/grails-scaffolding/readme.md

 ### Form inputs

+ * autofocus - 1st field in error or 1st in form
  * Radio groups for enums (use select when more than x values?)
  * URL & email inputs when constraints present
  * Numerics using type="number", type="range"